 Making Remote Work – National Remote Work Strategy

-The Government has today published its “Making Remote Work – National Remote Work Strategy” (the “Strategy”) which provides an indicative roadmap and welcome guidance for both employers and employees on the future of remote working in Ireland.
+The Government has published its “Making Remote Work – National Remote Work Strategy” (the “Strategy”) which provides an indicative roadmap and welcome guidance for both employers and employees on the future of remote working in Ireland.
 The current global pandemic resulted in a dramatic increase in the prevalence of remote working within a number of days in March 2020.
-Almost one year later, it is clear that remote working will remain a feature of many workplaces in the longer-term when COVID-19 restrictions are removed, and if organisations can continue to operate using remote working practices as part of their business model, it is likely to be of significant benefit to them as the landscape of the modern workplace continues to rapidly evolve.
+It is clear that remote working will remain a feature of many workplaces in the longer-term when COVID-19 restrictions are removed, and if organisations can continue to operate using remote working practices as part of their business model, it is likely to be of significant benefit to them as the landscape of the modern workplace continues to rapidly evolve.

 The Strategy sets out a range of actions and commitments from Government over the course of 2021 including legislating for the right to request remote working, developing a code of practice for the right to disconnect, ensuring 20 percent of public sector employment consists of remote and home working, investing in a network of remote working hubs, reviewing the tax aspects of remote working in Budget 2022, and a possible acceleration of the National Broadband Plan.